swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 **Option 1 : Temporary access**

 1. allow user to activate its temporary access valid 14 days.
 This can only be requested once.
-To be able to request this, the user needs to have a verified **swiss** (number begins with +41 79, 78, 77, ???) mobile phone number in its swiss edu-id account.
+To be able to request this, the user needs to have a verified **swiss** (number begins with +41 79, 78, 77, ???) mobile phone number in its Swiss edu-ID account.

 **Option 2 : Permanent access**

 1. check if the shibboleth attribute `swissLibraryPersonResidence` has the value `CH` (Switzerland).
-If the value is missing, request user to fill its attribute `homePostalAddress` in Swiss EduId.
+If the value is missing, request user to fill its attribute `homePostalAddress` in Swiss edu-ID.
 If the value is in a foreign country, tell the user that this service is only for swiss residents.
 2. check if the [quality level](https://projects.switch.ch/eduid/about/faq/#get-quality-attr) of the shibboleth attribute `homePostalAddress` is `verified`.
 If not, allow user to request a verification of postal address (the verification is than done by Switch, but the request is on the Registration Service side)

 **Always**

 1. allow user to accept terms and conditions for Swiss National Licences (checkbox).
 Record that in a local database.
 2. show to the user if its account has been blocked by national licences administrators.
 3. If all conditions are met (see page one), set the flag `national-licence-compliant` using Switch REST API.
 Display to the user that he is "national-licence-compliant"